Front-End vs. Back-End vs. Full-Stack Web Development

 - PHP (the popular WordPress CMS uses PHP on its back-end -- PHP has a few popular frameworks, one being Laravel)

-However, in order for large-scale websites and web applications to work, it’s more than a back-end language and framework.
+In order for large-scale websites and web applications to work, it’s more than a back-end language and framework.
 All of the information on a website or application must be stored somewhere.

 This is where databases come in.
 Back-end developers handle these as well.

 Beyond knowing a back-end language/framework and running databases, back-end developers also must have an understanding of server architecture.

 Setting up a server properly allows a site to run fast, not crash, and not give errors to users.
 This falls under the back-end developer’s domain because most errors occur at the back end, not the front end.

 Full stack is the combination of both the front end and the back end.
 A full-stack developer is a jack-of-all-trades.
 They are responsible for all levels of development, from how the server is set up to the design-related CSS.

 These days, there’s so much that goes into web development that it’s almost impossible to handle both sides.
 While many people can claim to be full stack, or in fact are, they still typically focus more on one side: the client or the server.

 At smaller companies/startups, a single person would more likely be responsible for all sides of the web development spectrum.
 However, at larger companies, people work on teams and have specialized roles -- one focuses solely on server architecture, another (or a few people) on the front end, etc.

 Web development has many faces, and it’s evolving more every day.
 There’s a lot to learn, but don’t feel pressured to learn everything at once.
 Remember, in workplace environments, you’ll usually be on a team with others.
 Focus on honing your skills in one aspect of web development at a time.
 Don’t get overwhelmed, and you’ll be a pro before you know it.